Gabe Kidd: Bullet Club War Dogs and Unbound Co. (2023–2026)

 On 5 January 2025 at Wrestle Dynasty, Kidd was defeated by Kenny Omega.
 Kidd then wrestled Yota Tsuji at The New Beginning in Osaka to a double knockout draw, failing to capture the IWGP Global Heavyweight Championship.
 After the bout concluded, Evil returned to action as the House of Torture contingent of the Bullet Club attacked Kidd, declaring that they cut ties with the War Dogs sub-unit.
 On 11 April at Windy City Riot, Kidd lost his Strong Openweight title to Tomohiro Ishii in a 30-minute Iron Man match in sudden death overtime 2-1.
-On June 15 at Dominion 6.15 in Osaka-jo Hall, Kidd captured the IWGP Global Heavyweight Championship by defeating then reigning champion Yota Tsuji.
+On 15 June at Dominion 6.15 in Osaka-jo Hall, Kidd captured the IWGP Global Heavyweight Championship by defeating then reigning champion Yota Tsuji.
 Kidd participated in the 2025 G1 Climax, where he lost his first round match to Konosuke Takeshita, during which he suffered an injury to his right knee.
 The injury forced him to withdraw from the tournament, forfeiting the rest of his matches.
-On October 13 at King of Pro-Wrestling, Kidd was defeated by Tsuji via submission, resulting in Tsuji regaining the IWGP Global Heavyweight Championship.
+On 13 October at King of Pro-Wrestling, Kidd was defeated by Tsuji via submission, resulting in Tsuji regaining the IWGP Global Heavyweight Championship.

+After Wrestle Kingdom 20, at New Year Dash!!, David Finlay and Yota Tsuji announced the dissolution of Bullet Club and Mushozoku, replacing the alliance with Unbound Company, which was a complete merger.
+On February 11, 2026 at The New Beginning in Osaka, Kidd was defeated Andrade El Idolo in his final match as an NJPW talent.
+In March 2026, Kidd signed with partner promotion All Elite Wrestling and later confirmed that he had left NJPW, ending his six-year tenure with the promotion.

+Sporadic appearances (2026–present)

+On April 4 at Sakura Genesis, Kidd made his first NJPW appearance since leaving the promotion, representing AEW.
+Following the main event, he attacked his former stablemate Yota Tsuji and challenged him for the IWGP Global Heavyweight Championship Kidd was originally scheduled to challenge Tsuji for the title at Wrestling Dontaku, but was forced to withdraw from the match on 14 April due to injury and was replaced by Andrade El Idolo.
+Kidd returned on June 14 at Dominion 6.14 in Osaka-jo Hall, where he attacked the newly crowned Global Heavyweight Champion Shota Umino and challenged him to a title match.
+During the Road to G1 Climax tour on July 6, Kidd defeated Umino to win his second IWGP Global Heavyweight Championship.
+From July to August, Kidd competed in the G1 Climax as part of B Block, where he finished with 12 points but failed to advance to the semi-finals due to losing tiebreakers to Callum Newman and Yuya Uemura.

-All Elite Wrestling / Ring of Honor (2024–present)
+All Elite Wrestling (2024–present)

-Due to the relationship between NJPW and All Elite Wrestling (AEW), Kidd has appeared on both AEW and its sister promotion Ring of Honor (ROH) in 2024 and 2025, defeating the likes of The Butcher and Anthony Henry.

-On May 14, 2025 at Dynamite: Beach Break, Kidd assisted Jon Moxley retain his AEW World Championship against Samoa Joe.
-After Beach Break, Kidd would remain aligned with Moxley and his stable the Death Riders (Claudio Castagnoli, Wheeler Yuta, and Marina Shafir) as a "hired mercenary", though not as an official member.
-On July 12 at All In, Kidd teamed with Castagnoli and Yuta to unsuccessfully challenge The Opps (Samoa Joe, Katsuyori Shibata, and Powerhouse Hobbs) for the AEW World Trios Championship.
-During the world title match between Moxley and Page, Kidd, along with Castagnoli and Yuta attempted to assist Moxley, but would be fended off by a returning Bryan Danielson and Darby Allin.
-At Forbidden Door on August 24, Kidd teamed with Moxley, Castagnoli and The Young Bucks (Matt Jackson and Nick Jackson) in a losing effort against Darby Allin, Will Ospreay, Hiroshi Tanahashi and Golden Lovers (Kenny Omega and Kota Ibushi) in a Lights Out Steel Cage match.